danielvillahermosadominguez/shopping_list_vue/logbook.md

 - CI = The first time I execute acceptance tests they fail.
     - We have several flaky tests.
 We should review them (too much flaky tests)
 - UI = the HTML elements change their size.
 To improve for better experience
-- UI = About page is not working